 The unreliability of efficiency metrics (yards per touch and yards per carry) is perhaps the biggest data point to note.

 Touchdowns are generally known to be the most volatile stat (and therefore the hardest to predict), but we should also exercise caution when using a back's previous-year per-touch data as a reference point for projections.

 Consider Derrick Henry—this leader in rushing attempts over the last three seasons—and his yearly yards per carry in that span:

 Derrick Henry Year-to-Year Yards Per Carry

 |Year||Yards Per Carry|

-McCaffrey's range of outcomes may seem relatively small, but assuming a 300-carry season, the difference between his best and worst yards per touch figure would result in a gap of roughly 400 yards—in fantasy terms, this could be the difference between four to five spots in end-of-season ranks and could have an even bigger impact in leagues that offer yardage bonuses.
+Henry's range of outcomes may seem relatively small, but assuming a 300-carry season, the difference between his best and worst yards per carry figure over the last three seasons would result in a gap of nearly 350 yards—in fantasy terms, this could be the difference between four to five spots in end-of-season ranks and could have an even bigger impact in leagues that offer yardage bonuses.
 Even the most consistent fantasy scorers are susceptible to large swings in efficiency from season to season.

 Efficiency metrics, as I've mentioned in my previous work, are perhaps best used to compare a player's end-of-season numbers to the league average, or to his individual average (if the sample is large enough).
 You can then decide to what extent regression to the mean should be expected.